ahmed-abdelfata7/JSOOP/README.md

 # OOP In javascript
 ## Step #1

-1-Defining class.
+-Defining class.
-2-Using inheritance.
+-Using inheritance.
-3-Using overriding.
+-Using overriding.